Lessons

 Christian has been dedicated to music since he was 6 years old.
 Most recently, he studied musical theater at CMU.
 He has performed in a variety of shows, including: The 25th Annual Putnam County Spelling Bee (winning an Oscar Wilde award in 2019), Shrek: the Musical, Ragtime and Mamma Mia.
 Christian has also served as a music director for various musicals.
 Christian began playing cello at age 7, and has since been a part of many orchestras, string quartets and solo performances.
 When he isn’t teaching, you can often find him on the sales floor at B’s.

 Christian teaches all levels and genres of voice: musical theatre, opera/classical, jazz, rock and more!
-He also teaches all levels of cello, beginning viola and beginning piano.
+He also teaches all levels of cello, and beginning violin, viola and piano.

 Chris McNicol